achyuthrachur/DCF---Deposits/README.md

 flexible field mapping so it can accommodate institution-specific data layouts.

 ## Key Capabilities
-- CSV ingestion with interactive field mapping prompts.
+- CSV/Excel ingestion with interactive field mapping prompts.
 - Support for multiple segmentation approaches (all accounts, by account type, by customer segment).
 - Manual capture of the four core assumptions (decay, WAL, deposit beta, repricing beta).
 - Scenario generation for standard parallel rate shocks.